Matt-13/Winget-AutoUpdate/README.md

 Same process as new installation : download, unzip and run "install.bat".

 ### Automatic Update
 A new Auto-Update process has been released from version 1.5.0.
 By default, WAU AutoUpdate is enabled.
-It will not overwrite the configurations, icons (if personalised), excluded_apps list,...
+It will not overwrite the configurations, icons (if personalized), excluded_apps list,...
 To disable WAU AutoUpdate, run the "winget-install-and-update.ps1" with "-DisableWAUAutoUpdate" parameter

 ## Advanced installation